This is my first real bike since passing my test.

 Price seem to be stuck around the grand mark for a tidy one, hopefully they will go up a bit to maybe £1300 and so on.

-Loads of spares available on ebay and a couple of shops in the Internet.
+Loads of spares available on eBay and a couple of shops on the Internet.
 So running an older bike is not a problem.

 Love.
 Check out mine. http://rides.webshots.com/album/572741578FFVIHa